-The best snorkeling spots of the Big Island are concentrated at the the west coast beaches of the Big Island.
-Here we summarize the 12 most popular spots that are at close distance from Kona.
+The best snorkeling spots on the Big Island are found off the west coast beaches of the Big Island.
+Here, the water is clearest and the waves are smaller compared to the other side of the island.
+Below we summarize the 14 most popular spots that are closest to Kona.

 The following map shows the locations for the best snorkeling spots on the Kona coast.
 Scroll further down this page to read the descriptions or read them on the map.